ncatlab/nlab-content/pages/9/3/4/2/2439/content.md

 +-- {: .num_theorem #AzumayaAreCentralSimple}
 ###### Theorem

-A superalgebra is invertible/Azumaya, def. \ref{Azumaya} precisely if it is finite dimensional and central simple, def. \ref{CentralSimple}.
+A superalgebra is invertible/Azumaya, def. \ref{Azumaya}, precisely if it is finite dimensional and central simple, def. \ref{CentralSimple}.

 =--